 National insurance (N.I) number

-Your PA will support you with an application for a passport, and we will cover the cost of applying for and purchasing your first passport.
+Your PA will support you with an application for a passport, and the CLS will cover the cost of applying for and purchasing this.
 Your passport is your main source of I.D. and can be used to open a bank account, or travel.
 If you lose this, you will have to fund a new one and they are not cheap, so please keep it in a safe place.
 You can find out more information and apply for a passport on the GOV.uk website.

 Provisional driving licence